smitthbrian/Ransomware-and-Least-Privilege-Project/README.md

 **Course:** Ethical Hacking & Countermeasures
 **Author:** Brian F. Smith

 This project focuses on the critical concepts of ransomware defense and the Principle of Least Privilege (PoLP).
 It demonstrates how to secure file-sharing environments in Windows Server to reduce the spread of ransomware, using user account and group-based permission management.
+To see the work achieved in this project, browse the .pptx file attached to the main branch.

 ---